petartotev/PT_Demo_NET_Kubernetes/README.md

 demonetkubernetes-service   NodePort   10.102.113.24   <none>        80:31129/TCP   2m
 ```

-9. Finally, get the external port** from PORT(S) and access the application using the following URL:
+8. Finally, get the external port from PORT(S) and access the application using the following URL:
 ```
 http://localhost:31129/cpu/doload/{number-of-operations}
 ```

 ![happy-end](./res/scrot_demo_01.png)

-** If you don't want for the external port to be a random number and you want to hardcode it, please check the [Hardcode NodePort Port
+💡 SUGGESTION: If you don't want for the external PORT to be a random number and you want to have it hardcoded, please check the [Hardcode NodePort Port](#hardcode-nodeport-port) section.
- section](#hardcode-nodeport-port) of this docs.

 ## Add Horizontal Pod Autoscaling (HPA)

 Horizontal Pod Autoscaling (HPA) in Kubernetes allows you to automatically adjust the number of replica pods in a deployment based on observed CPU utilization or custom metrics.

-0. All steps from the [Setup section](#setup) need to be accomplished before proceeding with this section.
+0. All steps from the [Setup](#setup) section need to be accomplished before proceeding with this section.

 1. Horizontal Pod Autoscaler relies on metrics provided by the `Metrics Server`.<br>Make sure it is installed and running in your cluster: